Fed OKs M&T's acquisition of Hudson City Bancorp

 After the merger, M&T Bank will become the 25th largest depository financial institution in the United States, with assets of about $132.5 billion and deposits of about $90.8 billion, the Federal Reserve said.

-M&T Bank shares were up 1 percent at $121.74 in late afternoon trading on the New York Stock Exchange, while Hudson City shares were up 6.7 percent at $10.14.
+M&T Bank shares were up 2 percent at $122.45 in afternoon trading on the New York Stock Exchange, while Hudson City shares were up 5 percent at $9.97.

-Reporting by Timothy Ahmann and Rachel Chitra in Bengaluru; Editing by Chizu Nomiyama and Anil D'Silva